alert City of Parramatta will soon no longer support this version of IE. Consider upgrading your browser now. Link

 Council’s grant application was successful, and in late 2022 we began community consultation around the proposed upgrades.

-The key aims of the project are:
+The key aims of the project were:

 • To improve access